Perfect fluids with $\omega=\mathrm{const}$ as sources of scalar cosmological perturbations: Cosmological perturbation theory revisited

-In addition, in concordance with \cite{Eingorn} (see also Refs. therein), we reject the generally accepted assumption of the linear relativistic perturbation theory that the energy density fluctuations $\delta\varepsilon_I$ are much less than the corresponding average values $\overline\varepsilon_I$, i.e. $\delta\varepsilon_I\ll\overline\varepsilon_I$.
-In other words, we do not require fulfilment of these inequalities, allowing the fluctuations $\delta\varepsilon_I$ to be nonlinear.
-This is an indispensable step in the direction of elaborating a relativistic formalism, which would incorporate nonlinear effects at small distances, while being valid at large distances as well.
+In addition, in concordance with \cite{Eingorn} (see also Refs. therein along with \cite{Baumann}), we reject the generally accepted assumption of the linear relativistic perturbation theory that the energy density fluctuations $\delta\varepsilon_I$ are much less than the corresponding average values $\overline\varepsilon_I$.
+In other words, we do not require fulfilment of the inequalities $|\delta\varepsilon_I|\ll\overline\varepsilon_I$, allowing the fluctuations $\delta\varepsilon_I$ to be nonlinear, in contrast to the textbook material.
+This is an indispensable step in the direction of elaborating a relativistic formalism, which would incorporate nonlinear effects at small distances (where $\varepsilon_I$ can essentially exceed $\overline\varepsilon_I$), while being valid at large distances as well.
+Meanwhile, following \cite{Eingorn}, we take advantage of the weak gravitational field limit and keep only first-order (linear) deviations of the metric coefficients from their background values in the Einstein equations.
+The corresponding retained terms (like, e.g., $\triangle\Phi$) clearly predominate over disregarded second-order (nonlinear) terms (like $\Phi\triangle\Phi$) at all scales since $|\Phi|\ll1$.

+It is common knowledge that scalar, vector and tensor perturbations are uncoupled at the level of first-order metric corrections.
+Hence, they can be analyzed separately.
+The current paper is entirely devoted to the scalar sector (see \cite{Kiefer} for inclusion of vector modes).
+In this connection, we consider only the gradient part of $\delta T_{\alpha}^{0}$ in \rf{11}.
+The omitted vector part of $\delta T_{\alpha}^{0}$ plays the role of a source for vector perturbations \cite{Kiefer}, which are beyond the scope of our current investigation.
+It is worth mentioning that the neglect of the first-order vector perturbations at arbitrary spatial scales is a common practice \cite{Baumann,Clarkson1}.
+At large enough distances (in the region of linear energy density fluctuations) the vector modes decay \cite{Ruth,Mukhanov,Rubakov}, while at sufficiently small distances (in the region of nonlinear clustering) their contributions are subdominant (for instance, the vector perturbation produced by discrete particles belongs to the post-Newtonian approximation \cite{Eingorn}).

-Substituting \rf{11} and \rf{12} into \rf{6}-\rf{8}, we obtain \ba{13} \triangle\Phi-3{\mathcal H}(\Phi'+{\mathcal H}\Phi) &=& \frac{1}{2}\kappa a^2\left(\delta\varepsilon_{M} + \delta\varepsilon_{R} + \delta\varepsilon_{X} \right)\nn\\ &=&\frac{1}{2}\kappa a^2\sum\limits_I\delta\varepsilon_{I}\, , \ea \ba{14} \Phi'+{\mathcal H}\Phi=-\frac{1}{2}\kappa a^2\sum_{I}(1+\omega_{I})\zeta_{I}\, , \ea \ba{15} \Phi'' + 3{\mathcal H}\Phi'+\left(2{\mathcal H}'+{\mathcal H}^2\right)\Phi &=& \frac{1}{2}\kappa a^2\left(\frac{1}{3}\delta{\varepsilon}_{R} + \omega\delta{\varepsilon}_{X}\right) \nn\\ &=& \frac{1}{2}\kappa a^2\sum\limits_I\omega_I\delta{\varepsilon}_{I}\, . \ea
+Substituting \rf{11} and \rf{12} into \rf{6}--\rf{8}, we obtain \ba{13} \triangle\Phi-3{\mathcal H}(\Phi'+{\mathcal H}\Phi) = \frac{1}{2}\kappa a^2\left(\delta\varepsilon_{M} + \delta\varepsilon_{R} + \delta\varepsilon_{X} \right)=\frac{1}{2}\kappa a^2\sum\limits_I\delta\varepsilon_{I}\, , \ea \ba{14} \Phi'+{\mathcal H}\Phi=-\frac{1}{2}\kappa a^2\sum_{I}(1+\omega_{I})\zeta_{I}\, , \ea \ba{15} \Phi'' + 3{\mathcal H}\Phi'+\left(2{\mathcal H}'+{\mathcal H}^2\right)\Phi &=& \frac{1}{2}\kappa a^2\left(\frac{1}{3}\delta{\varepsilon}_{R} + \omega\delta{\varepsilon}_{X}\right) \nn\\ &=& \frac{1}{2}\kappa a^2\sum\limits_I\omega_I\delta{\varepsilon}_{I}\, . \ea

 Substitution of \rf{14} into \rf{13} gives \ba{16} \triangle\Phi =\frac{1}{2}\kappa a^2\sum\limits_I\delta\varepsilon_{I}-\frac{3}{2}\kappa a^2{\mathcal H}\sum_{I} (1+\omega_{I})\zeta_{I}\, . \ea